Last Updated on by

 - Highest Point: 7,500 feet

-- Trail Condition: Variable conditions ranging from deep and untracked powder to tracked out and crusty snow
+- Trail Conditions: Variable conditions ranging from deep and untracked powder to tracked out and crusty snow

 Considerations for Cross-Country Skiing and Snowshoeing at Echo Summit: